Skip to content

 What are some examples of current successes or progress?

-The development of the OntoUML conceptual model, its implementation as the gUFO OWL ontology, and the strategy for semantically aligning third-party ontologies using Health-RI Mapping Vocabulary properties are all concrete milestones achieved.
-Figures and examples in the documentation illustrate successful alignment strategies already in use.
+The development of the HRIO OntoUML conceptual model, its implementation as the gUFO-based OWL ontology, and the strategy for semantically aligning source expressions from heterogeneous artifacts using Health-RI Mapping Vocabulary properties are all concrete milestones already achieved.

 What challenges are currently being faced?